AppliedLogicSystems/ALSProlog/docs/docs/guide/7-Working-with-Uninterned-Atoms.md

     '$uia_alloc'(BufLen,UIABuf)

 BufLen should be instantiated to a positive integer which represents the size (in bytes) of the UIA to allocate.
-The actual size of the buffer allocated will be a multiple of four greater than or equal to BufLen.
+The actual size of the buffer allocated will be a multiple of system word size greater than or equal to BufLen.
 UIABuf should be a variable.
 UIAs created with $uia_alloc are initially filled with zeros, and will unify with the null atom ('').